intelowlproject/IntelOwl/docs/source/Installation.md

 IntelOwl v6 introduced some major changes regarding how the project is started.
 Before upgrading, some important things should be checked by the administrator:
 * Docker Compose V1 support has been dropped project-wide.
 If you are still using a Compose version prior to v2.3.4, please [upgrade](https://docs.docker.com/compose/migrate/) to a newer version or install Docker Compose V2.
-* IntelOwl is now started with the new `start` script that has the same options as `start.py` but is more manageable and has decreased the overall project dependencies.
+* IntelOwl is now started with the new Bash `start` script that has the same options as the old Python `start.py` script but is more manageable and has decreased the overall project dependencies.
 The `start.py` script has now been removed.

 #### Updating to >=5.0.0 from a 4.x.x version
 IntelOwl v5 introduced some major changes regarding how the plugins and their related configuration are managed in the application.